 The boot process is an extremely machine-dependent activity.
 Not only must code be written for every computer architecture, but there may also be multiple types of booting on the same architecture.
-For example, a directory listing of /usr/src/sys/boot reveals a great amount of architecture-dependent code.
+For example, a directory listing of stand reveals a great amount of architecture-dependent code.
 There is a directory for each of the various supported architectures.
-In the x86-specific i386 directory, there are subdirectories for different boot standards like mbr (Master Boot Record), gpt (GUID Partition Table), and efi (Extensible Firmware Interface).
-Each boot standard has its own conventions and data structures.
-The example that follows shows booting an x86 computer from an MBR hard drive with the FreeBSD boot0 multi-boot loader stored in the very first sector.
+FreeBSD supports the CSM boot standard (Compatibility Support Module).
+So CSM is supported (with both GPT and MBR partitioning support) and UEFI booting (GPT is totally supported, MBR is mostly supported).
+It also supports loading files from ext2fs, MSDOS, UFS and ZFS.
+FreeBSD also supports the boot environment feature of ZFS which allows the HOST OS to communicate details about what to boot that go beyond a simple partition as was possible in the past.
+But UEFI is more relevant than the CSM these days.
+The example that follows shows booting an x86 computer from an MBR-partitioned hard drive with the FreeBSD boot0 multi-boot loader stored in the very first sector.
 That boot code starts the FreeBSD three-stage boot process.